Yoga as a tool in the stategy of stress reduction and burn out prevention

 As you can see, regular yoga practice, including conscious movement, breathing techniques and mindfulness meditation, can dramatically reduce stress, calm the mind, release physical tensions and generate feelings of physical and emotional well-being.

-I support individuals and groups in their strategy for managing stress symptoms before they become chronic.
-I also help burn out victims recovering their resources and self-confidence.start your yoga practice
+I support companies in their strategy for stress management and burn out prevention.
+I also help burn out victims recovering their resources and self-confidence.book a trial yoga class